tracelink/watchtower/watchtower-module-checkov/README.md

 Checkov that can be easily configured as core rules within Watchtower.
 Custom Checkov rules are not currently supported by Watchtower.

+This Checkov Module expects Python 3.7+ to be installed along with pip in the operating environment using the 'python3' and 'pip3' binaries, respectively.
+It is highly recommended to create a virtual environment for python and add it to the Java execution PATH as in the Dockerfile provided in the overall installation.
+This module will install the correct version of Checkov in this environment, and will try to make sure that the checkov code is correctly installed.
+It is recommended to wipe or clean the virtual environment as part of startup, though this module will attempt to correct any mistakes in the environment.

 ## License

 [MIT License](https://opensource.org/licenses/MIT)